Edmonton-Public-Library/fixitemholdsbot/Readme.md

  -I<item_barcode>: Moves holds from a specific item based on it's item ID if
      required, and if possible.
 This may not be possible if the only other items are in non-viable locations, or there is only one item on the title.
  -r: Prints TCNs and title of un-fixable holds to STDOUT.
+Each title reported uniquely.
  -t: Preserve temporary files in $TEMP_DIR.
  -U: Do the work, otherwise just print what would happen to STDERR.
  -v: Verbose output.